-In this guide, I will show you how to check the Kodi logfile on Kodi 18.9 & Kodi 17.6.
-The guide covers the manual process for all the popular Kodi supported devices.
-You will also get the detailed instructions to install relevant Kodi addons.
+In this guide, I will show you how to check the Kodi log file on Kodi 19 Matrix and Kodi 18.
+The guide covers the manual process for all the popular Kodi-supported devices.
+You will also get detailed instructions on how to install relevant Kodi add-ons.

-Why do I need the Kodi log file you may ask?
-Kodi is a great media player, used by millions worldwide.
+Why do I need the Kodi log file, you may ask?
+Kodi is a great media player that is used by millions worldwide.
 But, it is not perfect.
 Sometimes, you bump into errors that don’t seem to go away.
-You may then seek help in the Kodi official forums or from a Kodi expert you may know.
-The one who troubleshoots your issue is likely to ask you for the Kodi log file.
+You may then seek help in the official Kodi forums or from a Kodi expert you know.
+The one who troubleshoots your issue will likely ask you for the Kodi log file.
 You might have noticed the message “Check the log for more information” along with errors on Kodi.
-The log file contains information specific to the error, thereby allowing us to find more relevant and accurate solutions.
+The log file contains information about the error, allowing us to find more relevant and accurate solutions.

 In this guide, you will learn how to check the log on Kodi.
-First, you will see how to manually find the Kodi log file residing in the device storage.
+First, you will see how to find the Kodi log file in the device storage manually.
 Later, I will introduce you to two Kodi addons that let you access the Kodi log location from within the Kodi app.
 Keep reading!

-Read: How to install and use a Kodi VPN
+Read: How to Install and Use Best VPN for Kodi

 How to Check Kodi Log Manually

 You could also check the Kodi log file manually.
-The log file is a simple text file.
-Therefore, you can open it with any basic text editor/viewer such as Notepad on Windows.
+The log file is a simple text file, so you can open it with any basic text editor/viewer, such as Notepad on Windows.

-You will need to manually navigate to the folder on the device storage where the log file resides.
+You must manually navigate to the folder where the log file resides on the device storage.
 The path to the folder varies across devices.

-Here is the list of Kodi log location by devices.
-In the event, you can’t find the file, use the Kodi Logfile Uploader add-on.
+Here is the list of Kodi log locations by device.
+If you can’t find the file, use the Kodi Logfile Uploader add-on.

 Check Kodi Log File on Windows